What Hometown Cha-Cha-Cha Teaches You About Real Korean: Phone Calls, Cafés, and Why 혹시 Changes Everything

 In a recent lesson built around Episode 1 of Hometown Cha-Cha-Cha, that moment came from the most unexpected place: a question about dating.

 We were practicing 혹시 — the Korean word that softens any question into something more considerate and indirect.
 I was giving examples: 혹시 시간 있어요? 혹시 근처에 카페 있어요?
-Standard, safe, useful.
-Then one student, grinning, raised her hand and said: "혹시 남자친구 있어요?"
-Do you happen to have a boyfriend?
+They are standard, safe, and useful.
+Then one student, grinning, raised her hand and asked: "혹시 남자친구 있어요?"
+(Do you happen to have a boyfriend?)

 The phone scenes in Episode 1 look simple on the surface.
 Hye-jin answers the phone.
 Someone asks if it's her number.
 She asks who's calling.
 Standard stuff.
-But there's a layer of meaning in her response that most learners miss entirely — and once you see it, you can't unsee it.
+Most learners understand both expressions as “Who is this?”, but Korean speakers usually feel a small difference between them.

 B: 잘 지냈어?